Overview

 About the Observatory

-The ORE DiaPFC combines long-term in situ monitoring of amphihaline migratory fish populations and their environment, experimental facilities and in silico simulation tools.
+The ORE DiaPFC combines long-term in situ monitoring of amphihaline migratory fish populations and their environment, experimental facilities and simulation models.

-From a practical perspective, the ORE DiaPFC’s activities are organised into three complementary strands:
+From a practical perspective, the ORE DiaPFC performs three complementary types of activities:

-1) Long-term in situ monitoring: through the collection of long-term data series (observatory mission) aimed at gaining a comprehensive understanding of population dynamics over time, and operational outputs for the management, conservation and restoration of these populations or their habitats.
-For certain species (eel, salmon and trout), individual tagging and recapture programmes (Pit Tag) have been in place since 1993.
+1) Long-term in situ monitoring: collecting long-term data series (observatory mission) to attempt to comprehensively understand population dynamics, and obtain operational outputs to manage, conserve and restore these populations or their habitats.
+For certain species (eel, salmon and trout), individual tagging and recapture programmes (PIT tag) have been in operation since 1993.

-2) Experimental research through the implementation of more ad hoc research initiatives to address specific questions or overcome methodological barriers.
-In this case, long-term monitoring is supplemented by experiments conducted either in the natural environment, in experimental facilities (artificial channels, lotic mesocosms, microcosms, etc.), or in silico via simulation.
+2) Experimental research: implementing more ad hoc research activities to address specific questions or methodological barriers.
+The experiments are conducted in the natural environment, at experimental facilities (artificial channels, lotic mesocosms, microcosms, etc.), or in silico via simulation.

-3) Modelling, with the continued development of demogenetic simulation tools.
+3) Modelling: continued development of demographic genetic simulation models.

 saut de saumons